jeremyf/take-on-development/chapters/testing.md

 Part of the cure for lying documentation is to write tests.
 Tests explain how things are working.
-And what the system interactions are.
+They consume the low-level API of your application.

-Write tests that have clear examples of input and output.
+So, write tests that have clear examples of input and output.
 Draw attention to those tests.
 Steer your adopters to those tests.
 Place an effort on making these tests understandable with minimal up front domain knowledge.

-For recent projects, [Hydramata::Works](https://github.com/ndlib/hydramata-works) and its sibling [Hydra Connect Demo](https://github.com/ndlib/hydra_connect_demo), I have made a commitment to grooming a "Getting Your Bearings" section of the README.
+For recent projects, [Sipity](https://github.com/ndlib/sipity) [Hydramata::Works](https://github.com/ndlib/hydramata-works) and its sibling [Hydra Connect Demo](https://github.com/ndlib/hydra_connect_demo), I have made a commitment to grooming a "Getting Your Bearings" section of the README.
 This section points to tests that document what the system is doing.

 And [Travis CI](http://travis-ci.org) asserts the documentation on each commit.